jclgoodwin/notes.joshuagoodw.in/pages/icot-spring.md

 ## Lecture 2 -- Kraft inequality

 The disparity in earnings between various people involved in making industrial cheese?
 Ha ha ha, no.

+## Lecture 3 -- Shannon codes

+(and the source coding theorem)

+One suddenly sees the supermarket analogy in a more flattering light when one comes to start computing Shannon codes (one way of generating prefix codes).
+Perhaps it resembles <cite>Dale Wind-Sock's Super-Market Sweep</cite> too.

+## Lecture 4 -- Fano codes and Huffman codes

+Here we see two gradually more optimal prefix codes.

+## Lecture 5 -- Universal data compression

+Symbol codes can only get us so far.

+## Lecture 6

+## Lecture 7 -- Introduction to error correction

+### Parity

+A parity bit ... modular addition

+## Lecture 8 -- Repetition codes

+## Lecture 12 -- Linear codes: Graph representation and general bounds

+(My mate General Bounds from the army, eh?)